ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Signed Inclusion Proof:

-: A signed inclusion proof is a combination of payload, extra data, inclusion path and signed envelope that includes a merkle root.
+: A signed inclusion proof is a combination of the leaf payload, extra data, inclusion path and signed envelope that includes a merkle root.

 # CBOR Merkle Structures